zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 1. Go back to the builder main panel and add a Textarea and a Form Button essential form elements to the Form Area.
 1. Access the Textarea element configuration, and input in the **Control Name** a name that would uniquely define this field in the form area, e.g. `comment`.

-{% callout title="Form Configuration Shortcut" %}
-When a Form Area is enabled, a `paper-plane` icon shows up in the builder main panel.
-You can click on it to directly open the Form Configuration panel.
-{% /callout %}

 ### Actions

 Go ahead and click on the Submit button.
 A warning is triggered because, by design, nothing happens unless there is an [After Submit Action](./after-submit-actions) that specifies so.
 For now let's add a simple action that will display a greeting message.